sparticle999/SpaceCompany/README.md

 v0.1.0 The Space Update
 - Space travel to The Moon, Venus, Mars and the Asteroid Belt
-- New resources: Space Metal, Methane Gas, Titanium, Silver, Gold and Silicon
+- New resources: Lunarite, Methane Gas, Titanium, Silver, Gold and Silicon
 - Methane-based power
 - Commas to all numbers more than 1000
 - Fixed negative energy